spsforks/QB64-Wiki/INTEGER.md

 ## Example(s)

-*Example 1:* QBasic signed integers were limited from -32768 to 32767, but could not exceed 32767 or it would error:
+QBasic signed integers were limited from -32768 to 32767, but could not exceed 32767 or it would error:

 ```vb